ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ## The Data

 Before we really get going, let's take a look at the data we're going to be dealing with.
-If you want to follow along, you can grab the needed CSV files (and all of the code used in this article, if you want) from [this repo]().
+If you want to follow along, you can grab the needed CSV files (and all of the code used in this article, if you want) from [this repo](https://github.com/ezekg/sitepoint-programmatically-insert-wp-posts).

 ![Example of CSV data](/image.jpg)

-## The Code
+## The Requirements

 ```php
 $this->is_sparta;